-If you or someone you love has been injured on someone else’s property and you believe the property owner or employees are to blame, please seek legal assistance.
+If you or someone you love have been injured on someone else’s property and you believe the property owner or employees are to blame, please seek legal assistance.
 You may be eligible for compensation and Paulozzi LPA Injury Lawyers wants to help.
 We understand these personal injury cases and will work diligently to investigate your case so we can secure:

 The statute of limitations for personal injury claims in Ohio is two years from when the incident took place.
 The clock starts running from that moment, so it is vital that you secure a Cleveland premises liability attorney as soon as possible.
 Your lawyer will examine your case and work to establish the property owner’s negligence.
 If you are anywhere past the two-year point, your case is most likely going to be dismissed.
-Sorry, if you are at 25 months, it’s going to be too late.
+If you are at 25 months, it’s going to be too late.

 Perhaps.
-If your premises liability injury was caused by dangerous prescription drugs, a faulty medical device, or exposure to dangerous chemicals, the two-years might be extended.
+If your premises liability injury was caused by dangerous prescription drugs, a faulty medical device, or exposure to dangerous chemicals, the two years might be extended.
 In these cases, you would need to file your claim within two years from the date you were diagnosed with a condition or from the date you “reasonably” should have discovered the injury.

 You could be in luck if the defendant (the person you are filing a lawsuit against) goes into hiding or is in prison.
 This time does not count towards the statute of limitations in Ohio.